Code-Institute-Submissions/the-shamans-cat/README.md

 **Navigation**
 *   When the visitor lands on the home page, or any page, they can locate the navigation bar easily and use its menu to move to and from any other page on the site.
 *   The user can identify which page they are on, the active page, by that page name being highlighted in the navigation bar.
 The navigation bar is fixed so is always available for reference as the user scrolls up and down the page.
-*   If the user needs to return to the top of the current page they can click the 'Back-to-Top arrow', which is on the right-hand-side of the screen.
+*   If the user needs to return to the top of the current page they can click the 'Back-to-Top' or 'Top'  arrow, which is towards the bottom, right-hand-side of the screen.
 *   On any page the user can click on the logo, in the navigation bar or the footer, to return to the home page of the site.

 **Contacting the Practitioner**
 *   If the visitor wants to contact the practitioner they can do this by filling out and submitting the contact form.
 They can navigate to the contact form by:
     *   Selecting the 'Contact' page from the navigation bar menu and scrolling down the page to the contact form or click on the 'Contact Form' button in the jumbotron section of this page, which jumps to the contact form section of this page.
-    *   Clicking on the 'Contact me' button in the hero/jumbotron section, on the Home, Shamanic-Healing, About or Rates pages.
+    *   Clicking on the 'Contact me' button in the hero/jumbotron section, on the Home, Shamanic-Healing, About or Rates pages takes the user directly to the contact form.
-    *   Clicking on the 'Contact me' button in the footer of any page.
+    *   Clicking on the 'Contact me' button in the footer of any page takes the user directly to the contact form.
-    *   Clicking on the 'Contact me to book a session' button on the Rates page.
+    *   Clicking on the 'Contact me to book a session' button on the Rates page takes the user directly to the contact form.

 **Contact Form**
 *   Once on the Contact form:
     *   If the user tries to submit the form without filling in any required details or with missing required details, they will be directed back to the first of the required input fields which is missing data.
-This field will be highlighted and a pop-up message will appear, attached to this field, prompting the user to '!
+This field will be highlighted and a pop-up message may  appear attached to this field, prompting the user to '!
 Please fill in this field'.
-    *   If the user misses out the @ symbol in the email address a prompt will appear '!
+    *   If the user misses out the @ symbol in the email address.
+The user will not be able to submit the form until a valid email format has been entered.
+In Chrome a prompt will appear '!
 Please include an '@' in the email address.'
-    *   If the user tries to submit the form without selecting a message topic they will be prompted to fill in this field with the following message, '!
+    *   If the user tries to submit the form without selecting a message topic they will be prompted to fill in this field.
+In chrome they will get the  following message, '!
 Please select an item in the list.'
     *   Currently there is not a success message for successful submission of the form as the form needs connecting to a server set up to handle the data from the form.
 This is beyond the scope of this project.

+    *(The prompt is different in different browsers.
+In Firefox - the field is highlighted but there is no message.
+The field remains highlighted until completed correctly.)

   **Engaging**
 * The site has been laid out to include text, videos and pictures, using plenty of space between items to allow for an uncluttered feel, while remaining informative and interesting to keep the user engaged with the site.
 Various Bootstrap features have been used to break up text, so that is not overwhelming to the user yet still provides sufficient information for the user to be encouraged to book a session.